billerz/ft_debut/README.md

 ## Peer Evaluation and Comments
 Thank you for share!
 This is so good to read.
 I can take this example to show all of our 42 friends.
 Also, I should show how to improve your readme.md too.
 [Porrapat (Pao)](https://github.com/Porrapat)

+Evalution By Lullna.
+Thank you ka.
+Your explanation was very clear and concise.
+Nice to have great evalutation together.